bhumi427/hackamined/readme.md

-# TraceEdit - AI-Powered Video Generator
+# TraceEdit - AI-Powered Video Editor

 ## Overview
 **TraceEdit** is a Python-based application that generates videos from text scripts.
 The app takes user input, generates scenes with images, synthesizes audio, and merges them into a final video.
 It leverages AI models for text-to-image generation, script parsing, and text-to-speech conversion.